 14. Brazil – 5.8 kgs per capita

-Brazil is the largest producer of coffee.
-That’s why coffee in Brazil is way cheaper than in Europe.
+Being the largest producer Coffee is way cheaper in Brazil than in Europe.
 You can get a good cup of coffee at local shops and cafes for only 0.5 to 1 dollar.

 Brazilians like a large mug of black coffee with a lot of sugar.
-Brazilian don’t enjoy bitter or too much intense coffee like Espresso.
+They don’t enjoy bitter or intense coffee like Espresso.

 Also read: What country has the best coffee